PojavLauncherTeam/VGPU/README.md

 # VGPU_VK
-This is a library that wraps Vulkan as GL, It provides EGL and GL implementation.
+This is a library that wraps Vulkan as GL, It offers implementations of OpenGL and EGL.
 # Current State
 GL 1.x and GL 2.0 (core profile) and partial EGL apis being implemented.
 # Framework Overview